SAP-samples/kyma-runtime-extension-samples/multi-zone-ha-deployment/README.md

 ### Steps

-Let's deploy a sample application and understand how we cna configure an application to be highly available and resilient to zone failures.
+Let's deploy a sample application and understand how we can configure an application to be highly available and resilient to zone failures.

 We will deploy a simple [httpbin](k8s/httpbin.yaml) example.
 The key part is to specify the [topologySpreadConstraints](https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/).